richiejp/runltp-ng-1/README.md

 customize the runner behavior:

 - `LTPROOT`: root of LTP installation
-- `TMPDIR`: temporary directory for the tests
+- `TMPDIR`: temporary directory of the application.
+By default it's `/tmp`
 - `LTP_COLORIZE_OUTPUT`: tells LTP to show colors

+Every session has a temporary directory which can be found in `/<TMPDIR>/runltp-of<username>`.
+Inside this folder there's a symlink called `latest`, pointing to the latest session's temporary directory, and the application will rotate over 5 sessions.

 Running tests
 -------------